top of page

 Blue and white bottle labeled "BioActive B B-Complex" by CanPrev, 90 capsules.
 Text highlights metabolic activity.

-šŸ‘‰Magnesium L-Threonate - this crosses the blood brain barrier boosting magnesium levels in the brain, and helps with sleep, calming overactive neurons, easing anxiety and promoting deeper rest.
+šŸ‘‰Magnesium L-Threonate - this nutrient crosses the blood brain barrier boosting magnesium levels in the brain, and helps with sleep, calming overactive neurons, easing anxiety and promoting deeper rest.

 Magnesium is vital, but Magnesium L-Threonate stands out because it’s designed to penetrate the blood-brain barrier, boosting magnesium levels where it matters most.
 This unique form enhances synaptic density—the connections between brain cells—improving memory, focus, and processing speed.
 For me, it’s been a lifesaver against perimenopause-related fog, with research suggesting 1-2g daily can reverse cognitive age by up to 9 years in some cases.
 It also promotes deeper sleep by balancing neurotransmitters like GABA.
 I love stacking it with magnesium-rich foods like spinach and almonds for a holistic boost.